danwatford/danwatford.github.io/index.md

 title: FOOMOO Software Development Services
 ---

-<strong>Delivering experienced and personalised solutions for your software needs.</strong>
+**Delivering experienced and personalised solutions for your software needs.**

 Foomoo is a Technology Consultancy providing Software Development Services with experience in projects ranging from the embedded to the enterprise.